nmartinkova/diemr/README.md

 downloads](https://cranlogs.r-pkg.org/badges/last-month/diemr)](https://cran.r-project.org/package=diemr)
 <!-- badges: end -->

-*diemr* incorporates the diagnostic index expectation maximisation algorithm used to estimate which genomic alleles belong to either side of a barrier to geneflow.
+*diemr* implements the **Diagnostic Index Expectation Maximization (diem) algorithm** for **genome polarization**.
+It estimates which alleles of **SNP markers** belong to either side of a barrier to gene flow, co-estimates individual assignment, and infers barrier strength and divergence.
+These tools are designed for studies of **hybridization**, **speciation**, and population divergence, and extend the methods described in Baird et al. (2023)
+<doi:10.1111/2041-210X.14010>.

 ## Installation